LiveCapTV/livecaptv-open-api/v1/video.md

             <td><code>views_min</code></td>
             <td>optional</td>
             <td>number</td>
-            <td>Minimum number of views needed for a capture to be included in the result.
+            <td>Minimum number of views needed for a video to be included in the result.
 Defaults to 0.</td>
         </tr>
     </tbody>
 </table>